My name is Gabby and I’m a recovering addict.

 When we say a prayer we’re setting an intention to turn inward for guidance.
 We’re surrendering our own ideas and welcoming wisdom from within.

 The response to our prayers can come to us through meditation.
 In stillness we receive the guidance we’re longing for.
-If you’re new to meditation and eager to begin a practice, check out my Beginners Guide to Meditation.
-And enjoy one of my free guided meditations as well.
+If you’re new to meditation and eager to begin a practice, check out my Beginner’s Guide to Meditation.

 Humbly surrender to a daily conversation with your intuition, and in time your inner wisdom will speak louder than your addiction.

-Another spiritual community that I LOVE is Recovery 2.0 run by my friend Tommy Rosen.
+A spiritual community that I LOVE is Recovery 2.0 run by my friend Tommy Rosen.
 Recovery2.0 is an incredible brand offering the world a life beyond addiction.
-Tommy is so committed to spreading these tools that he’s offering a Free program in which you can watch interviews with leading experts in the recovery field, including a heartfelt interview with me!

 Check out this clip from Tommy’s interview with me about my sober recovery.